Skip to contents

 #> i 1 of 2 resampling: default_glm

-We can see that the error is self-explanatory.
-Also, note that the error impacts all data splits (technically, rset objects): error A is repeated 15 times (5 splits for 3 hyperparameter values).
+We can see that the error for maxent is self-explanatory.
+Also, note that the error impacts all data splits (technically, rset objects): error A is repeated 12 times (4 splits for 3 hyperparameter values; one split would have the NA in the testing set, which does not cause an error in this case).

 Prepping the recipe (which trains it on the dataset) can help diagnosing problems: